-Abigail Disney: I can't believe I'm back to Fruit Loops.
-That's just not good.
+Abigail Disney: I can't believe I'm back to fruit loops.
+That's just not good, but I fucking love them.

 Abigail Disney: Welcome to All Ears, I'm Abigail Disney.
 This fall was supposed to be back to school, back to work, back to normal.
 Well clearly, that's not happening, and let's face it, for a lot of folks, especially women, the old normal wasn't so hot anyway.
 The list of crappy things we should be doing better on?
 Well, lemme see.
 Sexism, racism, unequal pay, unaffordable childcare... need I go on?
 This season my guests are women.
 Women who are envisioning a new and better normal for all of us, because lord knows we still have so far to go.